-They are a quiet, shy animal that rarely bites.
-They are fast, agile and love to climb and jump.
-As with any pet, they do occasionally get sick, and their illnesses are often severe.
-All pet chinchillas should be examined by a qualified veterinarian within 48 hours of purchase and at least annually thereafter.
-This "new pet" exam is critical to detect signs of disease and help new pet owners get off on the right foot.
-So many problems are caused by misinformation; the first veterinary visit can help prevent well-intentioned owners from doing the wrong thing and ultimately contributing to the pet's early death.
+They occasionally get sick, and their illnesses are often severe.
+A qualified veterinarian should examine all pet chinchillas within 48 hours of purchase and at least annually thereafter.
+This first exam is critical to detect signs of disease and help new pet owners start on the right foot.
+So many problems are caused by misinformation; the first veterinary visit can help prevent well-intentioned owners from doing something wrong that could cause their pet's early death.

-- Chinchillas can exhibit "fur slip"; they release big clumps of fur if the pet is handled roughly or the fur grasped too tightly.
+Chinchillas can exhibit ‘fur slip’, which is the release of big clumps of fur if they are handled roughly, or their fur grasped too tightly.
 This is a defense mechanism they have developed to get away from predators.

-Chinchillas are usually purchased at pet shops or through breeders; they are often also for sale at exotic pet shows.
-As with any pet purchase, avoid chinchillas that appear too quiet or ill.
-Chinchillas should be bright and alert, and move quickly when startled.
+Chinchillas are usually purchased from pet stores, breeders, and exotic pet shows.
+As with any pet purchase, avoid chinchillas that seem too quiet or ill.
+Chinchillas should be bright and alert and move quickly when startled.
 Avoid pets with closed eyes or discharge from the eyes or nose.
 Check the ears for redness or excess wax, which might indicate an infection.
 If possible, examine the teeth and make sure the incisors (front teeth) are not overgrown.
-The pet should feel neither fat nor thin; you should be able to feel the ribs with just a small amount of fat over them.
-Check the anal area for diarrhea or moistness, which might indicate a gastrointestinal infection.
+The pet should feel neither fat nor thin.
+You should be able to feel the ribs with just a small amount of fat over them.
+Check the anal area for diarrhea or wetness, which may indicate a gastrointestinal infection.

-The first visit will include determining the animal's weight, as well as a thorough physical examination checking for any abnormalities.
-The animal is examined for signs of dehydration and malnutrition.
-A fecal test is done to check for internal parasites.
-Your veterinarian may suggest blood tests as part of a thorough examination.
+The first visit will include a weight check and a thorough physical examination to look for abnormalities.
+Your chinchilla will be examined for signs of dehydration and malnutrition.
+A fecal test will check for internal parasites.
+Your veterinarian may suggest blood testing if a problem is suspected.
 The veterinarian can also determine the sex of your pet.
-Like all pets, pet chinchillas should be examined at least annually and should have their feces tested for intestinal parasites during the annual visit.

 Pet chinchillas do not require vaccinations.